junxit/us-congress-bills-110/metadata.md

 - 2007-01-09 — Introduced in House
 - 2007-01-09 — Introduced in House
 - 2007-01-09 — Referred to the House Committee on Transportation and Infrastructure.
+- 2007-01-10 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2007-02-06 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2007-02-06 — Subcommittee Consideration and Mark-up Session Held.
+- 2007-02-07 — Committee Consideration and Mark-up Session Held.
+- 2007-02-07 — Ordered to be Reported (Amended) by Voice Vote.
+- 2007-02-12 — Considered under suspension of the rules. (consideration: CR H1443-1444)
+- 2007-02-12 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+342.
+- 2007-02-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-02-12 — Mr. Oberstar moved to suspend the rules and pass the bill, as amended.
+- 2007-02-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1443)
+- 2007-02-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1443)
+- 2007-02-12 — Placed on the House Calendar, Calendar No. 8.
+- 2007-02-12 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+110-10.
+- 2007-02-12 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+110-10.
+- 2007-02-12 — The title of the measure was amended.
+Agreed to without objection.